All Episodes

 My guest is Bud Hopkins.

-You're hearing the witness story.
+You're hearing the witnessed story.

 It is absolutely remarkable.

-Perhaps Nova should have Done a bit on that.
+Perhaps Nova should have done a bit on that.

 What do you think?

-at 1-800-618-8255, 1-800-618-TALK.
+Call ART now toll-free at 1-800-618-8255, 1-800-618-TALK.

-First Time Callers, Area Code 702-727-1222, 702-727-1222.
+First time callers, Area Code 702-727-1222, 702-727-1222.

 Now again, here's Art Bell.

-Pretty weird competing with yourself.
+Once again, here I am, pretty weird competing with yourself.

 I just went in and watched myself on Topics for a moment running on TBS right now.

-If you have missed that, it's going to re-air at 11 50 Pacific Time, or 2.50 in the morning, I guess, Eastern.
+If you have missed that, it's going to re-air at 11.50 Pacific Time, or 2.50 in the morning, I guess, Eastern.

-It's a program called Topics on WTBS, or TBS, the Super Station.
+It's a program called Topics on WTBS, or TBS, the Superstation.

 Why didn't Nova do that one, Bud?